PIYUSH01092004/RL-SARSA-Cliff-Walking/README.md

 * **Learning Curve**: The agent successfully learns to avoid the -100 penalty cliff, optimizing from a highly negative initial reward to a stable total reward of approximately **-17** over 17 steps.
 * **Convergence**: Demonstrates clear convergence in both total reward and episode length as training progresses.

-1. Install dependencies: `pip install gymnasium[toy-text] numpy pygame-ce`.
-2. Open `SARSA.ipynb` and run all cells to train and visualize the agent.